Dave and Dawn Bowman

 Bow K Ranch is the home base where the cows are bred (artificially inseminated or herd sire bred), calved, hay produced, and intensive rotational grazing is implemented from mid-January to the end of June.
 From the end of June the pairs are moved to Ohio Creek out of Gunnison, Colorado starting at an elevation of 8,500 feet elevation and going up to 9,500 feet.
 The approximately 800 acres of mountainous terrain consists of sage brush, irrigated meadows, aspen and pine forests.
 In September the calves are weaned and shipped home while the cows remain in the Gunnison area until the snow gets too deep (usually around Thanksgiving).

-The Bowman’s son, Andrew and his wife Sarah (with Kyanne four years old) also run about 15 head of registered Gelbvieh and Balancer cattle.
+The Bowman’s son, Andrew and his wife Sarah (with daughter, Kyanne, 6 yrs. old and son, Rio, 7 months old) also run about 11 head of registered Gelbvieh and Balancer cattle.
 The pairs are run above Ridgeway, Colorado during the summer and fall.

 They also own and operate Master’s Hand Training – training and boarding horses and giving riding lessons.
 Registered Border Collie pups are available one to two times a year.
 Their website is: www.mastershandtraining.com.